The-Academic-Observatory/observatory-platform/CONTRIBUTING.md

 [`banned`](https://opensource.google/docs/thirdparty/licenses/#banned) license lists published by Google.
 Common examples of these licenses include, Creative Commons "Attribution-ShareAlike" (CC BY-SA), Creative Commons "Attribution-NoDerivs" (CC BY-ND), the GNU GPL and the A-GPL.
-These licenses are incompatible with the Apache 2.0 license that the Academic Observatory is released with.
+These licenses are incompatible with the Apache 2.0 license that the Observatory Platform is released with.

 ## Development Workflow
-This section explains the development workflow used in the academic-observatory project.
+This section explains the development workflow used in the Observatory Platform project.

 ### Branches
-The [academic-observatory](https://github.com/The-Academic-Observatory/academic-observatory) project has two main branches `master` and `develop`.
+The [observatory-platform](https://github.com/The-Academic-Observatory/observatory-platform) project has two main branches `master` and `develop`.
 The `master` branch contains the most up to date version of the code base running in production whilst the `develop` branch contains code that is ready to be delivered in the next release.
 The article [A successful Git branching model](https://nvie.com/posts/a-successful-git-branching-model/)